alliance-apps/VeniceRCON-documentation/docs/general/installation.md

 #install dependencies
 npm install

-#install ts-node globally
-sudo npm install -g ts-node

 #copy the default config.default.yaml to config.yaml
-#and edit the configuration to your needs
 cp config.default.yaml config.yaml

+#edit the configuration to your needs
+nano config.yaml

 #start the tool with
 npm start